wednesday-solutions/negt-cli/README.md

     go build negt.go

 After that run,

     cp negt /usr/local/bin

 For seeing the command options in this cli,

+    negt

     negt gqlgen

 Then for initializing GraphQL models

     negt gqlgen init

-  It will create directories for gql and models.
+It will create directories 'gql/models'.

 Then for creating new GraphQL model

     negt gqlgen model

-  After this, please provide the details for the questions.
+You will get some questions, please provide the details for the questions.
 It will create GraphQL Model files in gql/models